CodingThrust/NumericTrainingCamp/0.intro/README.md

 - I will introduce many-body computing and the four topics.
 - Students decide the topic and the group before 2PM.

 ---

-## Top groups - suggested to follow

-To follow a research direction, it is a good practice to follow the top groups in the field on Google Scholar.
-Here are some top groups in the field of numeric methods:

----